DanShrader/Caret-Plugin-Pretty-JavaScript/README.md

 ### api.json

 You'll need to add the following to your api.json file, under settings menu.
-This plugin can pass the same options that JS-Beautify does in the 'options' tag.
+This plugin can pass the same options that JS-Beautify does in the 'options' tag.  **Note: ** The id is the id for it in the Chrome Web store.

 ```
 {